adbsalam/salamr/README.md

 ## In Progress

 This is currently a work in progress, In order to use it, feel free to download the files and use file `bash salamr.sh`.
-Don't forget to rename user directories from the files